bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 ### {id="brl-hide"} brl hide

 If you would like to keep a ~{stratum~}'s files on your system but out of the way, you may ~{hide~} it with the `brl hide` command.
-While most users either hide it from or show it to all subsystems, the functionality is more fine grained and may only specific subsystems may be specified:
+While most users either hide it from or show it to all subsystems, the functionality is more fine grained and specific subsystems may be specified:

 	<none>       defaults to --all
 	-a, --all    hide stratum in all available subsystems